reecelikesramen/holmdahl.io/content/projects/open-webui-desktop/index.md

 # The Plan

 I was aware of two frameworks that would make converting a web app to a desktop app simple and maintainable: Electron and Tauri.
-I decided to go with Tauri because I have Rust experience and it supports deployment on _all_ major platforms, not just desktop.
+I decided to go with Tauri because I have Rust experience and it supports deployment on _all_ major platforms, beyond just desktop.
 Open WebUI's frontend is written in Svelte, so I could fork the code and modify it minimally to support Tauri, then implement the floating chatbar and companion chat features.
 This would also allow me to keep the codebase up-to-date with the latest Open WebUI changes without having to implement them myself.

 <!-- Flow diagram explaining initial startup flow, and then state diagram for chatbar -->